AbyBalu/My-Scheduler/README.md

 # My-Scheduler

 Developed a simple cross platform Flutter app namely My scheduler where we can schedule our different tasks accordingly.
+It has login, logout functionality